This article describes how to visualize your data by creating visualizations in Analytical Designer.

 The visualization is deleted.

-If the insight is placed on a Dashboard or used in drilling from Dashboards, Analytical Designer warns you and displays a clickable list of the Dashboards with this insight.
+If the visualization is placed on a Dashboard or used in drilling from Dashboards, Analytical Designer warns you and displays a clickable list of the Dashboards using this visualization.

-When you click delete, the insight is removed from the dashboards and drilling.
+When you click delete, the visualization is removed from the dashboards and drilling.